kien5436/eightplus/readme.md

 - improve scroll to load messages experience and performance

 #### Bugs
-- verify user in a room
+- verify user in a room (low)
-- upload heavy files cause the server runs slow down
+- upload heavy files cause the server runs slow down (high)
-- sometimes old messages are not loaded in the first time login
+- sometimes old messages are not loaded in the first time login (very low)

 ## Installation
 ### Prequisites: some knowledge about Node.js and MongoDB